ISTE-VESIT-ORG/Machinera-2020/README.md

 6. Feature scaling

 _For more details, visit the [Scikit-learn Documentation ](https://devdocs.io/scikit_learn/)_

-## Sweetviz

-Sweetviz is an open-source Python library that generates beautiful, high-density visualizations to help with **Exploratory Data Analysis (EDA)**.
-The output obtained from this library is a fully self-contained HTML application.
-The system is built with a focus on **target value visualisation** and **comparision of datasets** in an efficient, rapid fashion.
-The goal of the Sweetviz project is to help quick analysis of target characteristics, training vs testing data, and other such data characterization tasks.
-The Sweetviz library is under active development and has been constantly working to improve performance and eliminate bugs.

-The topics covered are:

-1. Enviornment Setup (`pip install sweetviz`)
-2. EDA using Sweetviz
-3. Visualisation of Data

-_For more details, visit the [Sweetviz Documentation](https://pypi.org/project/sweetviz/)_

 ## IPython
 IPython is a powerful interactive shell built using _**Python, JavaScript, HTML and CSS**_ as well as a kernel for [Jupyter](https://jupyter.org/).
 The goal of IPython is to create a comprehensive environment for interactive and exploratory computing.
 It is an important tool used in EDA with its support for interactive data visualisation.